WebSocket Client

 The WebSocket Client origin reads data from a WebSocket server endpoint.
 Use the origin to read data from a WebSocket resource URL.
 The origin can also send responses back to the origin system when used in a microservice pipeline.
 For information about supported versions, see Supported Systems and Versions.

 When the pipeline starts, the WebSocket Client origin opens a connection to the WebSocket server endpoint and optionally sends an initial message to the server.
 The WebSocket server then pushes data to the WebSocket Client origin.
 The origin creates and sends a batch as soon as the data arrives.
 The size of each batch varies, based on the size of the data sent by the server endpoint.
-When the pipeline stops, the origin closes the connection to the endpoint.
+When the pipeline stops, the origin notes where it stops reading and closes the connection to the endpoint.

 When you configure the WebSocket Client origin, you define the resource URL and headers to use for the requests.
 You configure whether the origin uses no authentication or basic authentication to connect to the WebSocket server endpoint.